microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.ShortHorizons.document.md

 of confidence.

-A well-implemented Short Horizon Flight Recorder can be thought of as a vault or an airplane's flight recorder, capturing all problems regardless of the situation.
+A well-implemented Short Horizon Flight Recorder can be thought of as a vault or an airplane's Flight Recorder, capturing all problems regardless of the situation.

 When used this way, the Short Horizon Flight Recorder becomes the developer's